Part One: 2023 Drug Testing Industry Trends

 It’s the start of a new year and a time many are apt to look ahead to trends likely to unfold in the coming months.
 For the last several years, our team at Hound Labs has been asked regularly (regardless of the time of year), “What do you see changing now that adults in the U.S. have increasing access to legal cannabis use?”
 It’s also a question we ask others – employers, employees, legislators, union leaders, and law enforcement.

 The first installment of this two-part blog series provides insights from these conversations, sharing key takeaways from some of our Hound Labs leaders.
-I open this blog by addressing the importance of continuing cannabis testing while balancing SAFETY + FAIRNESS™ in the workplace.
+I open this blog by addressing the importance of continuing cannabis testing while fostering safe and fair work environments.
 Then, Sammie Dabbs, Executive Vice President of Sales at Hound Labs, discusses the need for policies to focus on deterrence rather than impairment.
 Next, Jessica Cohen Taubman, a compliance and legal affairs expert, shares why more employers may move away from zero-tolerance testing policies.
 And finally, Jaime Feinberg, one of our safety + risk leaders, concludes with an excellent summary of how modern drug testing policies can help create work environments that are both physically and psychologically safe.

 JENNY LYNN – CO-FOUNDER + CHIEF MARKETING OFFICER